atlassian/react-beautiful-dnd/docs/guides/dragging-svgs.md

 ![HTMLElement](https://user-images.githubusercontent.com/2182637/42302315-9150d4e0-805d-11e8-8345-71bc32135203.png)

-## Using focus
+## Focus management

 We use and manipulate focus on a drag handle during a drag if it is needed.
 This is especially true for keyboard dragging that relies on focus management.

-An element loses focus when it moves into a [`React Portal`](https://reactjs.org/docs/portals.html).
-We can detect when a `<Draggable />` is moving into a portal and we give the new element in the portal focus with `.focus()`.
-Additionally, we also will maintain focus when you move a `<Draggable />` from one list to another using `.focus()` if it had focus when dragging.
-An element will always have focus when keyboard dragging.
+See our [focus guide](/docs/guides/focus.md).

 ## Enter [`SVGElement`](https://developer.mozilla.org/en-US/docs/Web/API/SVGElement) 🖼